Detail: IndexHierarchy: Constructor#

 >>> sf.IndexHierarchy.from_product(('a', 'b'), ('1517-04-01', '1620-11-21'), name='x', index_constructors=(sf.Index, sf.IndexDate)) <IndexHierarchy: x> a 1517-04-01 a 1620-11-21 b 1517-04-01 b 1620-11-21 <<U1> <datetime64[D]>

-- classmethod IndexHierarchy.from_tree(tree, *, name=None, index_constructors=None)[source]
+- classmethod IndexHierarchy.from_tree(tree, /, *, name=None, index_constructors=None)[source]#

 Convert into a

-a dictionary defining keys to either iterables or nested dictionaries of the same.- Returns:
+IndexHierarchya dictionary defining keys to either iterables or nested dictionaries of the same.- Returns:

 >>> sf.IndexHierarchy.from_tree({'a': {1024: (False, True), 2048: (True,)}}) <IndexHierarchy> a 1024 False a 1024 True a 2048 True <<U1> <int64> <bool>

-- classmethod IndexHierarchy.from_values_per_depth(values, *, name=None, depth_reference=None, index_constructors=None)[source]
+- classmethod IndexHierarchy.from_values_per_depth(values, /, *, name=None, depth_reference=None, index_constructors=None)[source]#

 Construct an

-from a 2D NumPy array, or a collection of 1D arrays per depth.Very similar implementation to
+IndexHierarchyfrom a 2D NumPy array, or a collection of 1D arrays per depth.Very similar implementation to

-, but avoids creating TypeBlocks instance.- Returns:
+_from_type_blocks(), but avoids creating TypeBlocks instance.- Returns:

 >>> sf.IndexHierarchy.from_values_per_depth((('a', 'a', 'b', 'b'), (0, 1, 0, 1))) <IndexHierarchy> a 0 a 1 b 0 b 1 <<U1> <int64> >>> sf.IndexHierarchy.from_values_per_depth((range(0, 12, 2), range(6))) <IndexHierarchy> 0 0 2 1 4 2 6 3 8 4 10 5 <int64> <int64>